-The racing line is the route a racing driver follows in order to take corners in the fastest possible way.
+The racing line is the route a racing driver follows to take corners in the fastest possible way.
 By using all of the available space on the track, cars can travel in a straighter line and travel faster before reaching the limits of grip.
 Determining the best line is an essential skill to master for both track days and racing events.

 - Braking point